slatedocs/slate/source/includes/_endpoint-account.md

 Location: https://app.crunch.io/api/account/applications/1234/
 ```

-The server will update the images accordingly and validate
+The server will update the images accordingly.
+The only valid file extensions
-size/dimensions/file format etc.
+are GIF, JPEG and PNG image files.

 ### Account users